T-Pau/Ready/README.md

 ### Installing

-Since the App Store does not allow emulators, you will have to install it yourself.
+Since emulators where users can add their own programs are not allowed in the App Store, you will have to install it yourself.
 You will need Xcode and a developer certificate.

 You can build it from source yourself.
 C64 has no external dependencies.